Gronk Beach: 2022 - Gronk Beach (Las Vegas)

 Gronkowski and Medium Rare collaborated with Wynn Nightlife to organize the 2022 iteration of Gronk Beach at the Wynn Las Vegas’s Encore Beach Club.
 The event was held on April 29, 2022 and took place concurrently with the 2022 NFL Draft.
 Its lineup included The Chainsmokers, Kim Lee, DJ Five, and the Deux Twins.
 The event also featured an on-stage appearance from Gronkowski’s girlfriend, model and actress Camille Kostek.
 Russell Westbrook, Travis Kelce, and Julian Edelman were in attendance.

+2025 - Gronk Beach (Las Vegas)

+The 2025 edition was the third held in Las Vegas, and featured similar celebrity appearances as previous editions, as well as Flo Rida.